Eagle Valley (California)

 Eagle Valley is a basin in the Temescal Mountains, of Riverside County, California.
 It has an elevation of 1,283 ft.
-The basin is overlooked by summits of the Temescal Mountains on the west, north and east, the tallest is 1,857-foot Arlington Mountain on the northeast.
+The basin is overlooked by summits of the Temescal Mountains on the west, north and east, the tallest is the 1857 ft Arlington Mountain on the northeast.
 The valley is drained by three streams, the primary one, has its source on the south slope of Arlington Mountain and drains southwestward into Cajalco Canyon and Cajalco Canyon Creek.